berlinbabel/aerial_workflow/README.md

 #### Step 1

-Edit the following to include paths as described above in some text editor.
+Copy and edit the following to include paths as described above in some text editor.
 <pre>exiftool.exe -n -csv PATH_TO_IMAGES > PATH_TO_CSV_FILE\exif_output.csv</pre>

 #### Step 3